DuaniE/WikiID-IR/README.md

 a webengine of 7m docs of wikipedia

-first of all we understood the structure of the project; the big parts we need to combine together.
-Then we scanned the practical assignments we did and tried to understand which of those scripts can be relevant to our own project, in addition to understand the code deeply. then we built a small corpus out of the train queries we got 1180~ docs. all the evaluation and testing we did on the small corpus for then and on, and then validated on the big corpus.
+first of all we understood the structure of the project;
+The big parts we need to combine together.
+Then we scanned the practical assignments we did and tried to understand which of those scripts can be relevant to our own project, in addition to understand the code deeply.
+After that we built a small corpus out of the train queries we got 1180~ docs. all the evaluation and testing we did on the small corpus for then and on, and then validated on the big corpus.

 Our first big idea was to make an index of tfidf instead of tf at index_body, it will save us calculation time at the search() function. we created it the same way we did in assignment3, but changed to calculation to tfidf

-search_anchor(): before rendering the information we changed it to the project's requirements, other is the same as assignment3
+search_title(): binary ranking using the titles of the articles

+search_anchor(): binary ranking using the anchor text

 Search_body(): used cosine_sim and normalizing by max_term